vincor1986/word-eliminator/README.md

 Overview:

-This project focuses on the role of hypervigilance in cases of psychosis and PTSD, and how symptoms may be maintained by perceived self-efficacy in terms of appropriate salience attribution.
+This project focuses on the role of hypervigilance in cases of psychosis and PTSD, and how symptoms may be maintained by low self-efficacy in terms of appropriate salience attribution in some cases.

+Self-efficacy refers to an individual's assessment of their own capabilities to effectively cope with future demands (Bandura, 1983).

 Psychosis has many associations with trauma (Stevens, Spencer, & Turkington, 2017) including links to childhood trauma, experiences associated with specific genetic and/or organic neurodevelopmental vulnerabilities, psychosis as a result of PTSD and PTSD triggered as a result of acute psychosis.